earthly/earthly/docs/cloud/cloud-secrets.md

 Or alternatively, launch the Earthly web interface by running `earthly web`, and clicking on **New Project**.

+Access to secrets is controlled by the project they belong to.
+Anyone with at least `read+secrets` access level for the org or the specific project will be able to see and use the secrets in their builds.
+Anyone with `write` access level will be able to create, modify and delete secrets.
+For more information on managing permissions see the [Managing Permissions page](./managing-permissions.md).

 ### Listing secrets

 Each Earthly project has its own isolated secret store.
 Multiple code repositories may be associated with a single Earthly project.
 To view the secrets within a given project, you can run